Azure/communication-ui-library-ios/AzureCommunicationUI/sdk/AzureCommunicationUICommon/README.md

-# AzureUICommunicationCommon
+# AzureCommunicationUICommon

-A description of this package.
+A base package of common code modules that are shared amongst the calling and chat composites.